infor-design/enterprise-wc/src/components/ids-data-grid/README.md

 - `listStyle` {boolean} Sets the style of the grid to list style for simple readonly lists.
 - `columns` {Array<object>} Sets the columns array of the data grid.
 See column settings.
 - `columnGroups` {Array<object>} Allows you to group columns together in logical sets.
 See section below for details.
+- `disableRowHighlight` {boolean} Disables row highlighting when a row is hovered.
 - `rowHeight` {string | `'xxs'` | `'xs'` | `'sm'` | `'md'` | `'lg'`} Sets the height and padding of each row.
 In smaller row heights the font is lowered.
 - `data` {Array<object>} Sets the data to show in the data grid.
 This can be a JSON Array.
 - `disableClientFilter` {boolean} Disables the filter logic client side in situations you want to filter server side.